December 20, 2011

-I was recently working on some things with a client and did a quick Google search for a comprehensive list of Twitter terms, phrases, and abbreviations.
-I was shocked when I couldn’t find a good one.
-So I decided to make my own.
+We were recently working on some things with a client and did a quick Google search for a comprehensive list of Twitter terms, phrases, and abbreviations.
+We were shocked when we couldn’t find a good one.
+So we decided to make our own.

-If you’re completely new to Twitter or even if you’ve been around a while, I think you might find this list helpful.
+If you’re completely new to Twitter or even if you’ve been around a while, we think you might find this list helpful.
+We give you…

 My Twitter Glossary:

 Your Twitter bio photo.
 (Avatar is sometimes shortened to avi.)

 You can block a Twitter user, which prevents them from seeing your tweets and you from seeing their tweets to you.